huggingface/naacl_transfer_learning_tutorial/README.md

 Here is the [webpage](https://naacl2019.org/program/tutorials/) of NAACL tutorials for more information.

+The slides for the tutorial can be found [here](https://tinyurl.com/NAACLTransfer).

+A Google Colab notebook with all the code for the tutorial can be found [here](https://tinyurl.com/NAACLTransferColab).

+The present repository can also be accessed with the following short url: https://tinyurl.com/NAACLTransferCode

 ## Abstract

 The classic supervised machine learning paradigm is based on learning in isolation a single predictive model for a task using a single dataset.
 This approach requires a large number of training examples and performs best for well-defined and narrow tasks.
 Transfer learning refers to a set of methods that extend this approach by leveraging data from additional domains or tasks to train a model with better generalization properties.